• Skip to primary navigation

 Knife method

-Use your paring knife to cut along the peel of the mango and carefully remove the pieces from the peel.
+Use a paring knife to cut along the peel of the mango and carefully remove the pieces.

 Spoon method